CliMA/EnsembleKalmanProcesses.jl/docs/src/parameter_distributions.md

 ```julia
 constraint = [bounded(0,1)]
 ```
-This sets up a logit transformation to and from the constrained space
+This *automatically* sets up the following transformations to the  constrained space and back
 ```julia
 unconstrained_to_constrained(x) = exp(x) / (exp(x) + 1)
 constrained_to_unconstrained(x) = log( x / (1 - x))
 ```
-The prior is around 0.7 (constrained space), and the push-forward of an unconstrained normal distribution N(mean=1,sd=0.5) through the logit transformation gives a prior with 95% of it's mass between [0.5,0.88].
+The prior should be around 0.7 (in the constrained space), and one can find that the push-forward of a particular normal distribution `unconstrained_to_constrained(Normal(mean=1,sd=0.5))` gives a prior pdf with 95% of its mass between [0.5,0.88].
 ```julia
 distribution = Parameterized(Normal(1,0.5))
 ```